This blog may contain affiliate links. Read our disclosure policy for more info.

 Related Read: What to know before hiking the Ben Lomond Track, a beautiful hike in New Zealand.

 The Luxmore Hut is really luxurious considering it is a hut in the mountains.
 It has two bunk rooms, flush toilets, a massive kitchen, and views that you have to see to believe.
 It is comfortable and well-maintained.
 I was thoroughly impressed!

 We arrived around 3:30 pm and had time to relax, get our beds set up, and enjoy the view before we went on the short 10-minute walk to the Luxmore Caves.
 To me, the caves weren’t spectacular but definitely worth the 10-minute walk it took to check them out.

 After the caves, Dan and I made dinner (we often eat pasta on our hiking trips) and then headed out exploring for sunset.
-Luckily for us, the sunset was incredible and around the Luxmore Hut it is easy to explore.
+Luckily for us, the sunset was incredible, and exploring around the Luxmore Hut was easy.
 The bare ground makes going off the track very easy and the views are incredible!

 Day 2 – Luxmore Hut to Iris Burn Hut